 I think one of the first additions I made to my contract was to impose a 9-hour care limit.
 This policy was a direct result of parents dropping off early and picking up late.
 Sometimes kids would wind up in care for over 10 hours or more.

 Parents were increasingly pushing the limits of my hours of operation.
-Many admitted to going home, or to the store, or taking a nap before picking up their children.
+Many admitted to going home, or to the store, or even taking a nap before picking up their children.
 I was feeling overworked and burnt out.
 I had to figure out how to discourage this abuse of time (my viewpoint), but how?

 So along came a new policy.

 I made a revision.
 Here’s what I added to my childcare contract – I now state in the contract (and at the tour) that only 9 hours of care are covered in the basic tuition.
 If care exceeds 9 hours, an Extended Day Fee would apply.
-By the way, the extended day needs to be approved and noted in the contract.
+By the way, the extended day needs to be approved by me and noted in the contract.

 This does not apply to a parent that is simply late picking up a lot of the time.
 That parent is charged a Late Fee that is considerably more expensive.

 Now that my limit is clearly stated, I rarely have abusers.